This has been slightly revised from an op-ed first published in the Washington Times on Aug. 1, 2017.

 But the federal government is so stacked against nuclear innovation that the costs to start-ups include the millions of dollars that the Nuclear Regulatory Commission will need to review licensing applications.
 Money previously promised to help prime the pump for technology development is now on the verge of disappearing.

 In 1899, the commissioner of the U.S. Patent Office said that it might be time to shut down that operation because everything that could be invented already had been.
 Thankfully, he was ignored.

 Today we must learn from that commissioner’s folly.
 There is a world full of undiscovered advancement, unfinished innovations waiting to improve our lives, especially in producing cheap, clean and reliable energy.
 American creativity in science and innovation remain second to none.
 But we need to organize ourselves to put that creativity to work.
 And in doing so, we can guarantee that our children and grandchildren can see farther than we can.

-John L. Hopkins, chairman of the Executive Committee U.S. Chamber of Commerce Board of Directors and CEO of NuScale Power, and Jay Faison, the founder and CEO of the ClearPath Foundation, whose mission is to accelerate conservative clean energy solutions.
+John L. Hopkins, chairman of the Executive Committee U.S. Chamber of Commerce Board of Directors and CEO of NuScale Power, and Jay Faison, the founder of ClearPath, whose mission is to accelerate conservative clean energy solutions.